M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Introduction

-As an essential and intermediate representation of 3D scene, 3D layout data is crucial for high-quality generation.
-Its importance can be summarized in three key points: $(i)$ 3D layout data define the position, orientation, and scale of objects within a scene, forming the foundation of its structure and spatial coherence.
+To be more specific, the importance of 3D layouts can be summarized in three key points: $(i)$ 3D layout data define the position, orientation, and scale of objects within a scene, forming the foundation of its structure and spatial coherence.
 This ensures objects are placed logically and functionally, greatly enhancing the generated scene's realism and credibility while preventing chaotic or illogical visual outcomes. $(ii)$ As powerful conditional information, 3D layout data guides and constrains the 3D scene generation process.
 It significantly reduces the model's degrees of freedom and ambiguity, allowing for more efficient and accurate detail filling.
 This also enables users to precisely control the scene's layout, meeting personalized and diverse generation demands. $(iii)$ Real-world 3D scenes typically serve specific functions, and 3D layout data directly reflect this functionality.
-Through logical arrangements, generated scenes can better fulfill practical application needs (e.g., interior design, game levels) and provide interactive spaces that align with human cognitive habits, thereby significantly improving the end-user experience.
+Through logical arrangements, generated scenes can better fulfill practical application needs (e.g., interior design, game levels) and provide interactive spaces that align with human habits, thereby significantly improving the end-user experience.

-We argue that a major bottleneck limiting further progress in controllable and high-quality scene generation is the lack of large-scale, richly annotated 3D layout datasets that provide structured, semantic-level supervision.
-Existing datasets either focus on scene geometry from real-world scans (e.g., ScanNet~\cite{daiScanNetRichlyAnnotated3D2017a}, Matterport3D~\cite{changMatterport3DLearningRGBD2017}) or offer object-level annotations based on professional designs (e.g., 3D-Front~\cite{fu3DFRONT3DFurnished2021}, Structured3D~\cite{zhengStructured3DLargePhotorealistic2020}).
-However, none of them provide comprehensive layout annotations that include both large-scale furniture and small functional or decorative objects, paired with structured descriptions capturing global scene organization and fine-grained spatial relations.
+We argue that a major constraint limiting further progress in controllable and high-quality scene generation is the lack of large-scale, richly annotated 3D layout datasets that provide structured, semantic-level supervision.
+Existing datasets either focus on scene geometry from real-world scans (e.g., ScanNet~\cite{daiScanNetRichlyAnnotated3D2017a}, Matterport3D~\cite{changMatterport3DLearningRGBD2017}) or offer object-level annotations based on professional designs (e.g., 3D-FRONT~\cite{fu3DFRONT3DFurnished2021}, Structured3D~\cite{zhengStructured3DLargePhotorealistic2020}).
+However, none of them offer comprehensive layout annotations—covering large furniture, small objects, and decorative items—paired with structured descriptions of global scene organization and fine-grained spatial relations, and scene feasibility issues, such as overlapping, displacement, and semantic violations, are rarely verified, leaving substantial noise that ultimately limits text-to-layout generation and scene generation.